spf13/afero/README.md

 * Support for compositional file systems by joining various different file systems (see httpFs)
 * Filtering of calls to intercept opening / modifying files, several filters may be stacked.
+* Unions of filesystems to overlay two filesystems.
+These may be stacked.
 * A set of utility functions ported from io, ioutil & hugo to be afero aware